kjnilsson/fez/thoughts.md

 ## Records

-Records in fsharp are (unless marked `private`) shared and accessible to any module needs to.
-In erlang sharing records are a bit of a no-no. At the very least they should not form part of the public API.
+Records in fsharp are (unless marked `private`) shared and accessible to any module.
+In erlang sharing records is a bit of a no-no. At the very least they should not form part of the public API.

 When sharing records in erlang they are typically declared in an '.hrl' file.